 Nate Summers, M.Ac. has been with WAS since 1997.
 Nate’s journey with ancient living skills started as a teenager, and this exposure to stone-age living sparked a life-long interest in anthropology, hunter-gatherer lifestyles, and indigenous cultures.
 Nate has served as both Youth Programs Director, Adult Programs Director, and as a core instructor in most programs for WAS.
 He has also worked with King County Parks and the Seattle Parks Department.

 Nate practices internal martial arts, Chinese Medicine, wildcrafts herbal medicine, and is the proud father of two daughters, Katie and Tara, 8 and 1 respectively.
 He holds a Master’s degree from NIAOM, and B.A.’s in both Anthropology and Asian Studies from the University of Illinois.
 He has served as faculty for the Desert Institute of Healing Arts, the Asian Institute of Medical Studies, and as adjunct faculty for Prescott College.
-Nate likes to fish, practice internal martial arts, go on adventures with his daughter, and gather wild foods and medicine.
+Nate likes to fish, practice internal martial arts, go on adventures with his daughters, and gather wild foods and medicine.

 Dan Corcoran is our Kamana and Marketing Coordinator.
 He also teaches various survival skills classes for the public and the Anake Outdoor School.
 His passions include flintknapping, hidetanning, bowmaking and various other survival skills.
 Dan Corcoran is an Anake graduate of the class of 2003.
 He has worked with Wilderness Awareness School in many different roles over the last 10 years and currently runs survivalmastery.com.
 Dan is a Kamana graduate and a Wilderness First Responder, as well as a hunter and a member of King County Search and Rescue.